mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 ### GET/customers/{customerId}/orders/
 This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer based on the customerId.

+### GET/stores
+This endpoint will trigger flow getStores which obtains list of stores.

+### GET/stores/{storeId}
+This endpoint will trigger flow getStore which obtains store based on the storeId.

+### GET/partners
+This endpoint will trigger flow getPartners which obtains list of partner stores.

+### GET/partners/{partnerId}
+This endpoint will trigger flow getPartner which obtains partner store based on the partnerId.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered. **Failling to do so could lead to unexpected behavior of the template.**